 - Always make sure contact lenses are not inside out before insertion.
 The edges should “roll up” at the lens profile.
 If the edges are flared slightly the contact may be inside out.
 An inexpensive magnifier can be very helpful with this evaluation.

 - Wear lenses for 4 hours on the first day and increase wear by 2 hours each day until a maximum of 12-14 hours has been reached.

-- After removing contacts, clean properly and place in the contact lens case, using new solution every day.
+- After removing contacts, clean properly and place in the contact lens case, using a new solution every day.
 Lenses should be stored at least 4-6 hours for complete disinfection (except for one-day disposables).